GluuFederation/UMA-interop/interop_results.md

 #### Client authentication to AS

-GLUU: Client must get access token (called PAT?) before using the rpt endpoint
+GLUU: Client must get an OAuth access token (using Client Credential Grant) before calling the RPT endpoint.
+This is because Gluu encourages clients to use private key authentication at the token endpoint, which cannot be accomplished via basic authentication.
-IDENTOS: Client uses client credentials directly with rpt endpoint
+IDENTOS: Client uses basic client credentials directly with RPT endpoint

 #### RPT request